desmos-labs/desmos/x/reports/spec/03-state.md

 * `0x02 | Subspace ID | Report ID | -> ProtocolBuffer(Report)`

 ## Posts Report
-A post report is stored using the combination of subspace, post IDs and reporter address as key.
+A post report is stored using the combination of subspace id, post id and reporter address as the key.
 This allows to easily query all the reports towards a specific post.

 * `0x03 | Subspace ID | Post ID | Reporter | -> bytes(ReportID)`